Montgomery51/Final-Project-/README.md

   Well to begin a solar tracker is an automated solar panel that will be able to follow the sun along its path during the day.
 Initially I wanted to create a solar tracker that could follow the sun, read out wind speed, record temperature and relate its position, and charge its own batteries (Basically an autonomous weather station with solar panels).
 I had a few setbacks this semester with family issues and ordering parts within the timeline but I was able to create a solar tracker that follows a light sources path, records the panel’s position, and read out the value at which the solar panels are producing voltage and the temperature around the unit.

   Starting off I want to give credit to Ingeimaks on Arduino project hub https://create.arduino.cc/projecthub/Ingeimaks/diy-solar-tracker-arduino-project-ita-78ad78
 The initial project shows a solar tracker that follows the sun.
 Most of my project was based off the initial starting code Ingeimaks provided for their project.
-Although my code differs greatly from the initial project I followed their code and all credit goes to them for my ideas following.
+Although my code differs greatly from the initial project I followed their code and all credit goes to them for the initial idea.
 Basically my solar tracker was attempted to be an improved version of Ingeimaks solar tracker;